IGPenguin/mobile-toolkit/README.md

 # Command line tools
-Set of useful scripts for mobile application testing
+Set of shell scripts for mobile application testing

 ##Android devices
 Android Debug Bridge is required, you need to export path to platform-tools folder in .bashrc (or equivalent file).